‘DWTS’ Cast 2017: See The First Official Photos For Season 24

 Bonner Bolton and Sharna Burgess

 Many people don’t know much about Bonner Bolton, 29, but he’s a professional bull rider.
 He has also done modeling and was once a stunt double for the super-handsome Scott Eastwood.
-This is another first for Dancing With The Stars as they’ve never had a bull rider compete for the Mirror Ball Trophy.
+This is another first for Dancing with the Stars as they’ve never had a bull rider compete for the Mirror Ball Trophy.

 Mr. T and Kym Herjavec

 The former professional wrestler and actor is best known for his work on his own show, I Pity the Fool.
 That is also his catch-phrase, which fans to expect to hear a lot of this season.
-In 2015, Mr. T was inducted into the Wrestling Hall Of Fame.
+In 2015, Mr. T was inducted into the Wrestling Hall of Fame.

 Charo and Keo Motsepe

 The Spanish-American actress and musician rose to fame in the 1970s.
-Charo has a catch-phrase of her own; “chuchi-chuchi” will likely be said a few times throughout this DWTS season!
+Charo has a catch-phrase of her own; “cuchi-cuchi” will likely be said a few times throughout this DWTS season!

 Nancy Kerrigan and Artem Chigvintsev